matthiasn/talk-transcripts/Hickey_Rich/ImplementationDetails-mostly-text.md

 Other questions?
 Yes.

-[Audience member: Do you think that the buffer and queue sizes are useful metrics to monitor, or is that more like tbd]
+[Audience member: Do you think that the buffer and queue sizes are useful metrics to monitor, or is that more like TBD]

 No, they would be great to monitor, and it is definitely on the to-do list to add monitor ability of those things.
 Yeah, you would.
 It is